hxr413/Stanford-Code-in-Place-2023/README.md

 # Stanford-Code-in-Place-2023

 ### [Course Website](https://codeinplace.stanford.edu/)
-This repository is used to store my code for weekly assignments.
+This repository is used to store my solutions for weekly assignments.

 ### My Assignment Work